Ozlojemo/Data-_Analysis_Projects/GDPR_violations/Readme.md

 The code then reads in GDPR violations data from a URL and stores it in a Pandas DataFrame called "Violations".
 The data includes information about GDPR violations by companies in the European Union.

+### 4.Document your understanding of challenges (Prepare a slide providing context to your potential audience) faced in Kenya when it comes to effective implementation of the DPA.

+I will prepare a slide with below co

 i)Time breakdown of the total violations in the EU:
 The code first converts the date column in the DataFrame to Pandas datetime format, groups the data by year and month, and counts the number of violations for each group.
 The resulting table is then plotted as a bar graph to show the time breakdown of the total violations in the EU.